-Take a moment to revisit extended family (family other than the spouse/partner and adult children) or friends or community services who may be able to provide some of the care and support (Individual Tools pg.
-27).
-Identify the individual(s) or the service(s) and the care and support they might provide.
+Take a moment to revisit extended family (family other than the spouse/partner and adult children), friends, or community services and others (neighbors, faith organization/clergy) who may be able to provide some of the care and support (Individual Tools pg.
+26).
+Identify the individual(s) or the community service(s) and the care and support they might provide.
 Your local Area Agency on Aging or other resources in the Helpful Caregiving Resources booklet (located on the OFOW website) can assist you in identifying community services available in your area.

 Who else is available to provide care and support?
 Extended family or friends What might they do?
-Community Services What might they do?
-Neighbor Dean (Tim's dad) mow lawn or shovel snow when Tim's not available Meals on Wheels provide lunch so mom doesn't have to cook during the day Cousín Kathy dríve Dad to appointments when Becky isn't available Home Care Agency help with bathing Dad Mom's friend Margie take Mom out to lunch so she can get a break
+Community Services/Others What might they do?
+Neíghbor Dean (Tím's dad) mow lawn or shovel snow when Tím's not avaílable Meals on Wheels províde lunch so mom doesn't have to cook duríng the day Cousín Kathy dríve Dad to appointments when Tonya isn't available Home Care Agency help with bathing Dad Mom's friend Margie take Mom out to lunch so she can get a break

 The Recorder should fill in who else is available to provide care and support in your Family Care and Support Plan on pg.
-33 of the Family Meeting Record.
+31 of the Family Meeting Record.